New GE Chief Slashes Forecasts, Plans to Exit $20 Billion in Businesses -- 2nd Update

 Mr. Flannery, who came into the job in August and recently became chairman with the early exit of Jeff Immelt, has expressed an urgency to reduce costs and rethink the sprawling company.
 In addition to lowering earnings targets by a third, the company Friday cut its forecast for 2017 cash flow by half from a July projection.

-GE shares dropped 3.4% in early trading Friday to $22.79.
+GE shares fell 17 cents in Friday-afternoon trading to $23.41, after tumbling as much as 7% earlier in the day.
 The stock had fallen 25% this year, erasing nearly $80 billion in market value even as the stock market has surged to record highs.

 "We need to make some major changes," Mr. Flannery said.
 He is focusing on shifting the culture of the company, he said, and working with the board to change compensation plans to better align policy with investors.